Aider-AI/aider/README.md

 You can also use additional command-line options to customize the behavior of the tool.
 For more information, run `aider --help`.
 Many defaults can be set with `.env` or environment variables, see the help output.

-## Input tips
+## Tips

+* Large changes are best performed as a sequence of bite sized steps.
+Same as if you were undertaking them yourself.
+* GPT-4 knows about a lot of standard tools and libraries, but may get some of the fine details wrong about APIs.
+You can paste doc snippets into the chat with the `{}` multiline syntax described below.
 * Use Control-C to safely interrupt GPT if it isn't providing a useful response.
+The partial response remains in the conversation, so you can refer to it when you reply with more information or direction.
 * Provide a multiline chat message by entering `{` alone on the first line.
 End the multiline message with `}` alone on the last line.
 * Aider will notice if you ask it to discuss files with uncommitted changes and offer to commit them before proceeding.